wangsiping97/wangsiping97.github.io/15618/proposal/index.md

 # Parallel GRU (GRU-D)
-A parallel version of GRU (Gated Recurrent Unit) model using OpenMP and CUDA, by Siping Wang and Junyan Pu.
+A parallel version of GRU (Gated Recurrent Unit) model using OpenMP and CUDA, developed by Siping Wang and Junyan Pu.

 ## Summary